AntonioSchappo/AntonioSchappo/README.md

 ### Hi there 👋

-🔭 I’m currently working as Backend Software Developer at Mercado Livre.
+🔭 I’m currently working as Backend Software Engineer at Mercado Livre.

 🌱 I’m currently studying and coding in Golang.

-🌱 I’m currently learning more about observability and tracing with tools such as Datadog and New Relic.
+🌱 I’m currently learning more about concurrency and multithread processing.

 📫 How to reach me:
     https://www.linkedin.com/in/antonio-schappo/